KVCR (FM)

-KVCR (91.9 MHz) is an FM non-commercial public radio station in located San Bernardino, California, broadcasting to the Riverside-San Bernardino-Inland Empire area.
+KVCR (91.9 MHz) is an FM non-commercial public radio station located in San Bernardino, California, broadcasting to the Riverside-San Bernardino-Inland Empire area.
 It is owned by the San Bernardino Community College District, along with channel 24 KVCR-DT.
 KVCR asks for donations from its listeners, especially during fundraisers, usually held for a week, several times per year.